aj-m/chandere/README.md

 Primary Features
 ----------------

-* Scraping from multiple boards and threads simutaneously
+* Allows for scraping from multiple boards and threads simutaneously.
-* Archiving to several formats, including SQLite and plaintext.
+* Archives to many formats, including plaintext and even SQLite databases.
-* Post filtering with syntax similar to that of 4chan's.
+* A simple but powerful interface for filtering posts, with support for wildcard syntax and regular expressions.
-* Currently supports 4chan, 8chan, 76chan, Endchan, Lainchan, and Nextchan.
+* Support for countless imageboards.
+Nearly every update brings support for another imageboard.

 Installation